altaica/erlex/docs/cohort.md

 After checking if the _magnumopus_ node is already started, this script:
 1. Sets the (short) name of the node
-2. Loads the configuration that describes the cluster from the perspective of the node
-3. Evaluates a file containing common arguments which
+2. Evaluates a file containing VM arguments which
     * Set the path to the compiled BEAM file
     * Set the shared 'cookie' that allows the nodes to communicate
+    * Loads the configuration that describes the cluster
-    * Start the application
+    * Starts the application

 > Since on Windows the Erlang shell can be started as a GUI application, both nodes are started by the script `scripts/start_cohort.cmd`.
 Note that the two windows will start on top of each other, with the active node's console hidden behind the standby node.